jmagrippis/johnnify/src/routes/learn/nextjs-to-sveltekit/[slug]/chapters/2-CSS-styling.md

 ---
-title: 'Chapter 2: CSS Styling'
+title: 'CSS Styling'
-description: 'Let’s create your home page and discuss the different ways you can style your application.'
+description: 'Let’s create your home page and discuss the different ways you can style your application'
 chapterNumber: 2
 ---